Fill Your Home with Holiday Cheer: Simmer Pots to Enjoy or Share (Free Gift Tags!)

 The Best Types of Fruit For A Simmer Pot

-After you put them in your saucepan, top them with cinnamon sticks, nutmeg, and cloves.
+After you put the fruit in your saucepan, top it with cinnamon sticks and cloves.
+Nutmeg is a nice optional addition as well if you have it on hand.

 If you don’t have cinnamon sticks, you can just sprinkle some cinnamon on top.
-The cinnamon sticks may last longer and have more scent, so they are better for the simmering pot.
+The cinnamon sticks may last longer and have more scent, so they are better for the simmer pot.
+They also look prettier if you are planning to gift simmer pot bags.

 How Much Spice To Add To A Holiday Simmer Pot